 To help researchers gain a better understanding of a thesis statement, this article will give a definition of a thesis statement.
 Additionally, we will touch on the importance of a thesis statement, even if it comprises of only one or two sentences.
-This article also discusses the steps researchers can take on how to write a thesis statement.
+This article also discusses the steps researchers can take on how to write a thesis for a research paper, and gives an answer to "What’s a thesis statement?"

+So, what is a thesis statement?
 A thesis statement comprises one or two declarative sentences that summarize the main point of a paper or a piece of writing such as an essay.
 A thesis statement identifies the topic to be discussed, as well as the purpose of the paper itself.
 Most importantly, a study’s thesis statement clearly makes an assertion and communicates to the reader the position the author has taken on the topic.
+It is also important to note that the thesis statement is derived from the structure of research proposal, as it encapsulates the central idea that the researcher aims to prove or explore throughout the study.

 Due to its nature as a condensation of the argument or analysis to follow (How to Write a Thesis Statement, n.d.), the thesis statement is commonly placed in the opening paragraphs of a paper.
 Many authors also place this statement towards the end of the introduction.
 If you are opting for a STEM career, it is important to know where to place a statement and how to formulate it to be concise and encapsulate your idea.

-There are various forms that a thesis statement can take, depending on the author’s objectives.
+Now, that you know what is a thesis statement, you should note that they can come in various forms, depending on the author's objectives.
 The most common types of thesis statements are outlined below:

 Expository - An expository thesis statement explains an issue or a topic to the reader.
 Furthermore, this type of thesis statement lists key aspects of the topic to be discussed in the essay or research paper.